raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 >
 > **CHRISTINE:** ...were both in you!

 Rhyming "he's there" with "beware" is genius.
-Honestly, the entire number is just so sensational I would've included all of its lyrics here if I could.
+Honestly, the whole number is just so sensational I would've included all of its lyrics here if I could.

 It's also worth noting how their underground journey is depicted on stage.
 In the Royal Albert Hall performance, Christine and the Phantom traverse across a vertically descending platform, like this: